frennky/frennky.github.io/_drafts/curl.md

 # curl

-Curl has quite a list of options, but most of them are rarely used.
-Following is the list of most used options, not a long list, so easy to memorize:
+Curl has quite a list of options.
+Following is the list of oftem used options, not a long list, so easy to memorize:

 ```
 -d, --data <data>   HTTP POST data